Skip to content

 I urge taking a look at the broader world picture once in a while, to help sort out whether local food “shortages” and price increases are just normal seasonal … or whether something unusual is happening … or whether more enduring shifts are taking place, some of which may create “space” for innovative agriculturalists here to fill.
 Data and writings from many sources treat single commodities in bits and pieces, often from the standpoint of a single location or producer group.
 The UN/Food and Agriculture Organization offers a fuller spectrum of short-, medium- and long-term situation and outlook information: https://www.fao.org/worldfoodsituation/en/ Also, FAO offers a suite of annual Flagship publications that tie things together in terms of human situations and policy implications, and feature some new possibilities that seem important. https://www.fao.org/publications/home/fao-flagship-publications/en

-The American Farmland Trust is a nationwide advocate and source of helps to progressive farmers and ag service providers who want to be part of sustainable land-use systems.
+The American Farmland Trust is a nationwide advocate and source of helps to forward-looking farmers and ag service providers who want to be part of sustainable land-use systems.
 Besides weighing in on national policy proposals, AFT reaches down into specific regions, including New England. https://farmland.org/new-england-resource-directory-for-farmers/

 The agricultural section of the Rhode Island Department of Environmental Management has a tradition of being helpful to small farmers.
 Lots of useful information is on its website.
 Note the interfaces with sustainable forest, wildlife and fisheries management, and the attention to farmer stress problems, food safety and hunger reduction. https://dem.ri.gov/natural-resources-bureau/agriculture-and-forest-environment/agriculture